glRender/glrender.github.io/about.md

----
-layout: page
-title: About
-comments: true
-permalink: /about/
----

 It's small library writen under C++ for 3d visualization with help of OpenGL 3.x. and a few repos with examples of using library.
 The main target it's geting experience with 3d computer graphics.